We want to see the Westside thrive

 Whether you are interested in buying or renting, contact us to find out how we can help you find your home on the Westside.

 About the Home on the Westside Community Guidelines: The WFF board of directors adopted community retention guidelines for families living within WFF’s geographic footprint, which touches the English Avenue, Vine City, Ashview Heights, Atlanta University Center, Booker T. Washington and Just Us neighborhoods.

 The guidelines specify that priority for Home on the Westside’s for-sale and rental residences, on property assembled by WFF, is for families with historic connections to these neighborhoods.
 The guidelines address the following criteria:

 - Residency: Families and individuals who live within WFF’s geographic footprint.
-Applications from current residents will receive the highest priority for Home on the Westside properties
+Interest forms from current residents will receive the highest priority for Home on the Westside properties

 - Affiliations with designated organizations or institutions within WFF’s geographic footprint: Individuals currently working in WFF target neighborhoods, especially teachers, first responders, and nonprofit employees; Atlanta Public Schools Washington Cluster families; graduates of the Atlanta University Center member institutions; Booker T. Washington High School alumni